Skip to Site Header Skip to Main Content Skip to Footer

 Frequently Asked Questions About Napping

-Are naps good for adults?
+Are naps healthy for adults?

-Research & Authoritative References
+Peer-Reviewed Research References

 1. Milner, C. E., & Cote, K. A. Benefits of Napping in Healthy Adults: Impact of Nap Length, Time of Day, Age, and Experience with Napping.
 Journal of Sleep Research, 18(2), 272–281, 2009.